 These programs will have to be removed by a support person in order for you to reschedule your test.
 You can contact our support team using the chat bubble located on your Acuity Insights account or acuityinsights.app.

 You can browse the final test dates for individual programs on the Dates and fees page.

 How long is the Casper test?

-The Casper test takes approximately 90-110 minutes, which includes the mandatory system requirements check, introduction, about 80 minutes of questions and answers, along with an optional 10 minute break right before you begin the typed response section and another optional five minute break after the first four scenarios in the typed response section.
+The Casper test takes approximately 90-110 minutes, which includes the mandatory system requirements check, introduction, about 80 minutes of questions and answers, along with an optional 10-minute break right before you begin the typed response section and another optional 5-minute break after the first four scenarios in the typed response section.

 Where can I take the test?

 Acuity Insights does not use testing centers to administer the Casper test.

 You can take the online Casper test on a computer at a location of your choice.
 Since the test requires your full concentration, we strongly recommend that you take the test in a space that is free from distractions and noise.
 You may use headphones to help you concentrate and/or eliminate background noise.

 For your test, you will need access to a computer, webcam, microphone, and reliable, high-speed internet connection with a bandwidth speed of at least 2 megabytes per second that passes the ‘System Requirements Check’ found on the Reservations and Casper homepage in your Acuity Insights account.